 I don’t have time!

-Can’t sleep good?
-Guess what, your body is telling you that it’s done jackall and it doesn’t need any rest, maybe your mind does, but your body says “stuff you!”.
+Can’t sleep well?
+Guess what, your body is telling you that it’s done Jack all and it doesn’t need any rest, maybe your mind does, but your body says “stuff you!”.
 Got a bad back?
 Guess what, your back is saying “I can no longer compensate for your bad posture”, “I don’t have the strength to keep you upright, I’ve gone too weak, you hardly ever use me!”.
-I could go on and on about the benefits of exercise and how it’s for everyone, no matter what age, how it makes people feel better, live longer, look better, feel more confident etc. etc. blah blah, fact of the matter is, if you’re not convinced by now, you probably won’t be, until that day comes when you’re forced to make a drastic lifestyle change.
+I could go on and on about the benefits of exercise and how it’s for everyone, no matter what age, how it makes people feel better, live longer, look better, feel more confident, etc., etc. blah blah, the fact of the matter is, if you’re not convinced by now, you probably won’t be until that day comes when you’re forced to make a drastic lifestyle change.

 There is nothing else in life I’m as sure about as the fact that EXERCISE and NUTRITION are the main foundations to your health and happiness.